mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 And because I have this in-code, I can exercise my policy whenever I want, as many times as I want, until my CPU finally decides the time has come to retire.

+Writing tests, and not just tests, but automated tests is the best insurance that you as a developer can buy.

 ## Diversify, diversify, diversify

 Just like in code, our insurance needs span a vast array of wants and needs.
 This is only a small sample of what we deal with personally.
 I'm sure we could go into inception levels of reinsurance and "insurance-like" products such as annuities and personal trusts.